-- Loan and guarantee FFs Building on the favourable experience with the EXPANSION programme (EICOP), the Ministry of Industry and Trade plans to continue programmes which offer favourable loans, loans with financial grant and bank guarantees, in particular for SO 2.1 (boosting the growth and competitiveness of SMEs) - Combined loans/guarantees with grants FF Objective SO 3.1 (investment in increasing the energy efficiency) is the main area for which MIT envisages new options specified in legislation for the period 2020+ which enables financial facilities to be combined with grants. - Venture capital FF with optional grant This is envisaged particularly for SO 2.1 (boost the growth and competitiveness of SMEs), SO 1.1 (strengthen research and innovation capacities and adopt advanced technologies) and SO 1.2 (leverage the benefits of digitisation for citizens, enterprises and governments).
+• Loan and guarantee FFs - Building on favourable experience with EXPANSION programme (EICOP), the Ministry of Industry and Trade plans to continue programmes which offer

+- favourable loans, loans with financial grant and bank guarantees, in particular for SO 2.1 (boosting the growth and competitiveness of SMEs). - Venture capital FF with optional grant This is envisaged particularly for SO 2.1 (boost the growth and competitiveness of SMEs), SO 1.1 (strengthen research and innovation capacities and adopting advanced technologies) and SO 1.2 (leverage the benefits of digitisation for citizens, enterprises and governments).
 MIT anticipates that the financial facility will be combined with a grant where this solution is substantiated.